Present Title & Affiliation

-Associate Graduate Program Director, Diagnostic Genetics, Department of School of Health Professions, Division of Academic Affairs, Sr VP Office, The University of Texas MD Anderson Cancer Center, Houston, TX
+Associate Graduate Program Director, Diagnostic Genetics, School of Health Professions, Division of Academic Affairs, Sr VP Office, The University of Texas MD Anderson Cancer Center, Houston, TX

 Decades of epidemiological and evolutionary studies show that despite predominantly clonal reproduction many pathogenic bacterial species accumulate extensive genetic diversity over time, and that ecologically and genetically related bacteria often differ in their virulence potential.
 These aspects are perhaps best illustrated by the two organisms that we investigate in my lab: Helicobacter pylori and Streptococcus pyogenes.
 Both these bacterial species are considered obligate human-specific pathogens that are responsible for a wide-variety of clinical disorders.
 For example, H. pylori can cause gastric cancer, peptic ulcers, duodenal ulcers, atrophic gastritis, and S. pyogenes can cause a spectrum of diseases that range from mild (strep throat) to severe invasive diseases (eg. TSLS) and can also trigger autoimmune syndromes such rheumatic fever.
 Paradoxically, both H. pylori and S. pyogenes can also establish long-term colonization in their human host without causing any significant disease.
 Disconcertingly, there are no reliable markers that can predict the likelihood of a particular clinical outcome following infection by either H. pylori or S. pyogenes.
 My lab studies two fundamental questions: